bobbyrne01/tab-data-firefox/README.md

 The addon uses the [nsIMemoryReporterManager](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIMemoryReporterManager) interface to extract memory statistics from `Firefox`, specifically the `getReports()` method.

 For each process, data is parsed from the `explicit` tree (which represents all the memory allocated via explicit calls to allocation functions).
-More specifically, from the `explicit/window-objects/` tree path (which represents all JavaScript `window` objects) only if the leaf node contains an `id` and a `url` matching a currently open tab, otherwise the node is disregarded.
+More specifically, from the `explicit/window-objects/` and `explicit/add-ons/*/window-objects/` tree paths (which represents all JavaScript `window` objects) only if the leaf node contains an `id` and a `url` matching a currently open tab, otherwise the node is disregarded.

-Measurements use bytes as their unit and the value of each leaf node is the sum of all its children, therefore the value displayed in a tab title corresponds to a child of `explicit/window-objects/`.
+Measurements use bytes as their unit and the value of each leaf node is the sum of all its children, therefore the value displayed in a tab title corresponds to a child of `explicit/window-objects/` or `explicit/add-ons/*/window-objects/`.

 ### Development